 Another research report – Strengthening the Case for Pair Programming – suggests that 96% of pair programmers preferred to work in teams and enjoyed the company of another programmer.
 It is known that when working in teams, professionals get a boost to their confidence levels and enhances their networking skills.
 In fact, over a period of time, enhanced teamwork improves the overall quality of work.

-Why is Programming in Pairs Better than Code Reviews?
+Why is Pair Programming Better than Code Reviews?

 Code reviews are reviews of code written by a programmer to find defects and deflections.
 This process ensures that the testing of the codes is combined with quality control and improves the overall result.